cyberark/cyberark-conjur-cli/docs/Setting_3rd_party_cert_environment.md

 certificate.

 1) Create cert key: `openssl genrsa -out CERT-NAME.key 2048`
     * The CA uses this key to create the certificate.
-Later on, CA need this file to verify the certificate.
+Later on, the CA will need this file to verify the certificate.
 2) Generate a CSR (Certificate Signing Request) `openssl req -new -key CERT-NAME.key -out CERT-NAME.csr`
     * Note that you will be prompted for information.
 The only thing that is important is the common_name section.
     The value for this section should be your Conjur URL.